-The presence of numerous towers with various names and functions in all parts of Iran is one of the main issues of art and architecture of the Iranian medieval time.
-Although these towers are obsolete in the context of modern heterogeneous buildings they are deep footprints of the medieval era to illuminate its .dark angels to explore these towers mostly constructed in the Ziyarid and Saljuq era we go to Damghan, one of the central cities of Iran.
-Damghan, the main city of Ghumes[1] has spent one of its glorious periods in the time of the Buyid (945-1055), Ziyarid (928-1042) and the Saljuq (1029-1194) dynasties.
+One of the main issues of Iranian art and architecture is the presence of numerous towers with various names and functions throughout the country.
+Despite being obsolete in the context of modern heterogeneous architecture, these towers provide a fascinating glimpse into the dark angles of medieval era.
+To explore these towers mostly constructed in the Ziyarid and Saljuq era we travel to Damghan, one of the central cities of Iran.
+Damghan, the main city of Ghumes[1] spent one of its glorious periods in the time of the Buyid (945-1055), Ziyarid (928-1042), and the Saljuq (1029-1194) dynasties.
 The presence of many monuments verifies this fact.

-The architecture of 10th and 11th centuries is integrated with the construction of different towers whose brick decorations manifest naked nobility under the sunlight.
+The architecture of the 10th and 11th centuries is characterized by the construction of several towers, whose brick decorations evoke naked nobility under the sun.
 Chehel Dokhtar (forty girls) tower is an example of this simple naked nobility.

-The tower is located in the back yard of Muhammad and Jafar shrines in the lower ground which makes the tower left isolated.
+The tower is located in the backyard of Muhammad and Jafar shrines in the lower ground, which makes the tower left isolated.
 The shrine has two entrances.
-It’s worth mentioning that women must be shrouded in the shrine; however, if we enter from the back door at the outset of Chehel Dokhtar tower, there is no need to be shrouded as long as you are in the area of tower, so you feel safe in the privacy of the tower.
+While it is mandatory for women to be shrouded in the shrine if we enter from the back door at the start of Chehel Dokhtar tower, there is no need to cover up as long as you are in the tower's area, so you can feel comfortable in the privacy of the tower.

 Chehel Dokhtar Tower in Semnan Tugrul Tower in Mehmandoust

 The title “Chehel Dokhtar” or “Chehel Dokhtaran” is related to the Iranian pre-Islamic Era.
-It is probable that Chehel Dokhtar tower in Damghan like the one in Semnan is primarily made of “adobe” and has been reconstructed in the 11th century with brick and conical roof (Haqigat, 2001, p.
+It is probable that the Chehel Dokhtar tower in Damghan like the one in Semnan is primarily made of “adobe” and was reconstructed in the 11th century with brick and a conical roof (Haqigat, 2001, p.
 315).

-The Iranian brick buildings, whose tipping point is manifested in brickwork, is composed of two elements of soil and water.
+The Iranian brick buildings, whose tipping point is manifested in brickwork, are composed of two elements of soil and water.
 Monuments like Chehel Dokhtar Tower are decorated with brick regarding their structures (Varjavand, 1987, pp. 307-309).
-Being constructed based on Qabus Dome Chehel Dokhtar is not decorated with enameled tiles in order to exhibit its delicate simplicity and nakedness.
-Using calligraphy instead of an image to decorate buildings was customary in the Iranian medieval architecture.
-Chehel Dokhtar tower is trimmed with Kufic calligraphy which was common in 10th and 11th centuries (Mokhlesi, 1987, pp. 287 & 290).
+Being constructed based on Qabus Dome Chehel Dokhtar is not emblished with enameled tiles in order to exhibit its delicate simplicity and nakedness.
+Using calligraphy instead of an image to decorate buildings was customary in Iranian medieval architecture.
+Chehel Dokhtar tower is trimmed with Kufic calligraphy, which was common in the 10th and 11th centuries (Mokhlesi, 1987, pp. 287 & 290).

-The main function of this tower like many other ones is controversial.
-The spread of mysticism and Sufism in whose light many tombs and shrines were built had direct effects on the functional aspects of architecture.
+The main function of this tower, like many others, is controversial.
+The spread of mysticism and Sufism, in whose light many tombs and shrines were built, had direct effects on the functional aspects of architecture.
 On the basis of its inscription, Chehel Dokhtar Tower seems to be a family tomb (Shayestefar, 2002, 67).
-Considering interdisciplinary studies and applying linguistics and architecture, Dr. Bastani Parizi has proposed a notable hypothesis about the function of Chehel Dokhtar in Damghan and other similar buildings which we go through in the next paper.
+In light of interdisciplinary studies and applying linguistics and architecture, Dr. Bastani Parizi has proposed a remarkable hypothesis about the function of Chehel Dokhtar in Damghan and other similar buildings, which we will explore in the next paper.

 References